themisbo/Deconvolution-in-well-test-analysis/README.md

 * __01a - 05b__ vizualization scripts

 The first MCMC variation (CHARM) is acting as an optimization step, in order to find the MAP.
 The second MCMC variation (DEzs) is using information from the previous step in order to retrieve the posterior distribution.

+Indicative figures from the code are included in the [plots folder](plots/).